McCMi11/C335-Lab/lab4/report.md

 ![Screenshot of Salae Logic Analyzer program](https://)

+---
 ## What did you learn, any difficulties you had.

 I learned a method to debug the board itself, using the UART and the Logic Analyzer.
-This was helpful to learn
+This was helpful to learn becuse gdb is a great tool, but can not analyze the board as it is running and test different inputs as easily.
+One major diffuculty I had is that my account, not the board or computer, will not work with the make download.
+My code will compile fine, but I constantly get error 255, which i was told was hardware.
+I had my code checked on one of the AI's computer and it worked, but when I tried it with the same computer and board they used I would get the same error.
+We checked the bashrc file to see if the path was not set, but it appears to be correct and the computer was recongizing the device under /dev/ttyUSB0.